Land Sale Requirements

-Using the information obtained through inventory of the property and through coordination with local governments, authorized users, adjoining land owners, and interested parties, BLM completes an analysis to assess the potential impacts of the proposed disposal action.
-If the analysis concludes that disposal of the land would result in impacts to resources and/or existing uses that can not be properly mitigated, the lands would likely be made unavailable for sale.
+Using the information obtained through inventory of the property and through coordination with local governments, authorized users, adjoining land owners, and interested parties, the BLM completes an analysis to assess the potential impacts of the proposed disposal action.
+If the analysis concludes that disposal of the land would result in impacts to resources and/or existing uses that can not be properly mitigated, the lands would most likely not be made available for sale.

-BLM must provide notice of the proposed sale action to the U.S. Senate and members of the House of Representatives, the Governor, the State Lands Commission, the County Board of Supervisors, adjoining land owners, authorized users, and to other known interested parties.
+The BLM must provide notice of the proposed sale action to the U.S. Senate and members of the House of Representatives, the Governors of Oregon and Washington, the Oregon Department of State Lands and/or the Washington State Lands Commission, adjoining land owners, authorized users, and to other known interested parties.
 Notice of the proposed sale will be published in the Federal Register and in a newspaper in general circulation in the area where the lands to be sold are located.